bcit-ci/CodeIgniter/user_guide_src/source/overview/at_a_glance.rst

 CodeIgniter is Free
 ===================

-CodeIgniter is licensed under an Apache/BSD-style open source license so you can use it however you please.
+CodeIgniter is licensed under the MIT license so you can use it however you please.
 For more information please read the :doc:`license agreement <../license>`.

 CodeIgniter is Light Weight